Andrew Jones (priest)

-Jones was educated at Bangor University and the Church of Ireland Theological Institute.
+Jones was educated at Bangor University (North Wales) and the Church of Ireland Theological Institute.
 He was a Minor Canon at Bangor Cathedral from 1985 to 1988.
-He was the Incumbent at Dolgellau from 1988 to 1992; and a Lecturer at St. Michael's College, Llandaff from 1992 to 1996.
+He was the Incumbent at Dolgellau from 1988 to 1992; and a Lecturer at St Michael's College, Llandaff from 1992 to 1996.
 He was Rector of Llanbedrog from 1996 until 2012.
+He resigned his archdeaconry in March or 24 February 2023; but there was no public announcement or acknowledgment.

+While working at St Michael's College, he was convicted of "importuning for immoral purposes" (Section 32, Sexual Offences Act 1956; i.e. gay cruising) and given a 12-month conditional discharge.